stepas-toliautas/enccs-instructor-training/content/science-of-learning.md

 ![Mental Models](https://carpentries.github.io/instructor-training/fig/mental_models.svg)

-### Understanding new ideas
+### Understanding new concepts

-Learners absorb new knowledge most effectively when it connects with what they already know.
+According to the [constructivism] theory in education, learners do not acquire knowledge and understanding by passively perceiving it but rather by constructing new understanding and knowledge through experience and social discourse, **integrating new information with what they already know**.
 We can understand this as adding new nodes and their connections to existing nodes to their mental models.
+We should thus try to connect new concepts with existing knowledge that we can assume the learners to have.

+Memory retention is also improved when learners are required to **attach meaning to new information and reflect on why it is important**.
+Instructors can assign tasks which require explanation (e.g. why something happened) to promote learners to meaningfully organise new information.

-*Good analogies* can be extraordinarily useful when teaching, because they draw upon an existing mental model to fill in another, speeding learning and making a memorable connection.
+**Good analogies** can be extraordinarily useful when teaching, because they draw upon an existing mental model to fill in another, speeding learning and making a memorable connection.
 However, all analogies have limitations!
 If you choose to use an analogy, be sure its usefulness outweighs its potential to generate misconceptions that may interfere with